chromatone/shop/src/cart/index.md

 ---
 title: Cart
-description: Normally we send orders worldwide in 2 business days.
+description: We send orders worldwide in 2 business days.
+Average shipping via regular post takes about 2-4 weeks.
 We will notify you when the parcel goes out for shipping.
+You can
 ---

 <ShopCart />